kepano/obsidian-minimal/README.md

 - Hide sidebar borders
 - Trim filenames
 - Relationship lines
-- Use system default cursor for UI elements
+- Cursor options for UI elements
 - When using [Hider](https://github.com/kepano/obsidian-hider) to turn off menu ribbon, it can be accessed by hovering over the bottom left edge of the window
 - Click + hold to zoom in on images